DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ##### Pick the correct statement(s).

 - [x]  Each stablecoin makes a significant concession in one of the other two dimensions of the trilemma.
-- [x]  The peg has been held pretty successfully over the past few years by stablecoins.
+- [x]  The peg has been held pretty successfully over the past few years by some stablecoins like USDC, DAI, USDT etc.
 - [ ]  The peg has been uncontrollable over the past few years by stablecoins.
 - [ ]  Each stablecoin follows all the dimensions of the stablecoin trilemma.